 - DANISH WORLD MUSIC AWARD, for World Track Of The Year with “Maahiya”, 2009

-- Honoured by National TV Channel DD Punjabi (India), 2013
+- Honored by National TV Channel DD Punjabi (India), 2013

 - ROOH-E-PUNJAB AWARD (The Soul of Punjab), International Cultural Society (Redg.)
 Shamchurasi, 2013

-- Honoured by Chief Minister of Punjab, during the State Level Shiromani Sahit Award Ceremony, organised by Punjab Language
+- Honored by Chief Minister of Punjab, during the State Level Shiromani Sahit Award Ceremony, organised by Punjab Language